catseye/yoob.js/README.markdown

 *   `yoob.Cursor`, in `yoob/cursor.js`

+    An object representing position and direction in some space, which may be one-dimensional (typically a `yoob.Tape`, where it serves as a tape head) or two-dimensional Cartesian space (typically a `yoob.Playfield`).
-    A pointer (position vector) into two-dimensional Cartesian space (typically a `yoob.Playfield`) which also has a _delta_ (direction vector) which need not necessarily be used.
+    The direction aspect need not not necessarily be used.

 *   `yoob.PlayfieldCanvasView`, in `yoob/playfield-canvas-view.js`